 - Lightning Digital AV Adapter to HDMI: If your iPad has a Lightning port, Apple’s own Lightning Digital AV Adapter allows you to connect to an HDMI-capable display.

-Anker USB C Hub for iPad Pro, PowerExpand Direct 6-in-1 USB C Adapter, with 60W Power Delivery, 4K@60Hz HDMI Port, 3.5mm Headphone Jack, USB 3.0 Port, SD and microSD Card Reader
+Anker USB C Hub for iPad Pro, PowerExpand Direct 6-in-1 USB C Adapter, with 60W Power Delivery, 4K HDMI, Audio, USB 3.0, SD and microSD Card Reader (Not Compatible with iPad Pro and iPad Mini 2021)

 Connect your iPad Pro with USB-C connector to an HDMI-capable display (HDMI cable not included).